Breakdancing: Styles

+Styles have historically varied from between regions and between generations, with different regions emphasizing and innovating different parts of the dance.

+However, with many new breakers learning breaking from the internet, some people such as Jacob "Kujo" Lyons criticize how the internet makes individual and regional styles more homogeneous.
+In a 2012 interview with B-Boy Magazine he expressed his frustration:

+Luis "Alien Ness" Martinez, the president of Mighty Zulu Kings, expressed a similar frustration in a 2009 interview.

 Music

 The musical selection for breakdancing is not restricted to hip-hop music as long as the tempo and beat pattern conditions are met.
 Breakdancing can be readily adapted to different music genres with the aid of remixing.
 The original songs that popularized the dance form borrow significantly from progressive genres of funk, soul, disco, electro, and jazz funk.
 A musical canon of these traditional b-boy songs have since developed, songs that were once expected to be played at every b-boying event.
 As the dance form grew, this standardization of classic songs prompted innovation of dance moves and break beats that reimagined the standard melodies.
-These songs include “Give It Up or Turn It a Loose” by James Brown, “Apache” by the Incredible Bongo Band, and "The Mexican" by Babe Ruth to name a few.
+These songs include "Give It Up or Turn It a Loose" by James Brown, "Apache" by the Incredible Bongo Band, and "The Mexican" by Babe Ruth to name a few.

 The most common feature of breakdance music exists in musical breaks, or compilations formed from samples taken from different songs which are then looped and chained together by the DJ.
 The tempo generally ranges between 110 and 135 beats per minute with shuffled sixteenth and quarter beats in the percussive pattern.
 History credits DJ Kool Herc for the invention of this concept later termed the break beat.